rolspace/www.rolandoramos.tech/_posts/2014-11-03-iqueryable-all-vs-any-vs-singleordefault.markdown

 FROM ( SELECT 1 AS X ) AS [SingleRowTable1]
 {% endhighlight %}

 There will be some specific cases in which <code>IQueryable.All()</code> must be used in order to verify a condition on all the elements of a sequence.
-It important to recognize these situations and plan accordingly, in order to minimize the impact of this call on the performance of an application.
+It is important to recognize these situations and plan accordingly, in order to minimize the impact of this call on the performance of an application.